City of Saskatoon to borrow $3.5M for new garbage bins

 On Tuesday, councillors on a city committee voted in favour of letting the city borrow $3.5 million dollars from itself to pay for the new medium and small-sized bins.

-Despite the fact city is borrowing it's own money, the move will result in and estimated $419,300 in interest payments, according to a city report.
+Despite the fact the city is borrowing its own money, the move will result in an estimated $693,000 in extra costs due to interest, based on the estimated annual repayment rate of $419,300 outlined in a city report.

 Under the borrowing plan, the money will be paid back over the next ten years as garbage switches from a service funded by property tax to a utility bill in 2024.

-Note: A previous version of this story incorrectly stated the borrowing plan would add an additional $419,300 in costs due to interest.
-This is the annual rate of repayment estimated by city administration.
-Based on this projection, the interest would add $693,000 in costs over the 10-year repayment period.